-- 4.22 London in general, and central London in particular, now has an infrastructure investment programme that should put it on a footing to meet the challenges posed by London 2012 and housing/employment growth to 2028, as well as reversing years of under-investment. - 4.23 CLIS analysis shows that committed schemes in central London, and on rail routes into the centre, should at least hold conditions on the rail network stable and, at the same time, provide much needed modernisation. - 4.24 However, several threats remain and the ability of rail systems to handle passenger increases facilitated by line upgrades will depend upon matching increases in station capacity.
-While several critical improvements are programmed at stations such as Victoria and Bank, and several others such as Liverpool Street and Tottenham Court Road will be delivered by Crossrail, there are still many stations where works are not programmed. - 4.25 Bus patronage is projected to increase by 40% in London and by a broadly comparable amount in central London, yet London Buses expects bus kilometres operated to increase by only 8% to 2018.
+- 4.22 London in general, and central London in particular, now has an infrastructure investment programme that should put it on a footing to meet the challenges posed by 'London 2012' and housing/employment growth to 2028, as well as reversing years of under-investment. - 4.23 CLIS analysis shows that committed schemes in central London, and on rail routes into the centre, should at least hold conditions on the rail network stable and, at the same time, provide much needed modernisation. - 4.24 While several critical improvements are programmed at stations such as Victoria and Bank, and several others such as Liverpool Street and Tottenham Court Road will be delivered by Crossrail, there are still many stations where works are not programmed. - 4.25 Bus patronage is projected to increase by 40% in London and by a broadly comparable amount in central London, yet London Buses expects bus kilometres operated to increase by only 8% to 2018.
 Regardless of the number of buses and bus passengers circulating in central London, buses are just as prone as other vehicles to delays caused by congestion and roadworks. - 4.26 The Mayor has announced a blitz on roadworks but the reality is that the replacement of life-expired utilities will continue for many years.
 Buses, in recent years, have helped to relieve pressure on congested rail services and this should abate in coming years.
-Also, initiatives such as Legible London, bikeability and the cycle hire and cycle super highway schemes should encourage higher levels of walking and cycling in central London both for commuters and visitors.

-- 4.27 The Congestion Charging Scheme has reduced the number of vehicles entering the zone by 16% compared with 2002 levels, but still about 380,000 vehicles per day enter during the hours of charging.
+Also, initiatives such as Legible London, bikeability and the cycle hire and cycle super highway schemes should encourage higher levels of walking and cycling in central London both for commuters and visitors. - 4.27 The Congestion Charging Scheme has reduced the number of vehicles entering the zone by 16% compared with 2002 levels, but still about 380,000 vehicles per day enter during the hours of charging.
 The western congestion charge has achieved around an 8% reduction in traffic.
 Of the vehicles (excluding pedal cycles) circulating within the zone, less than 63% are potentially chargeable (as measured by vehicle kilometres driven).
-The congestion benefits of the charging zone have been largely negated in recent years by roadworks and many highway routes within the zone are seriously congested. - 4.28 There are no plans for significant road network infrastructure investment in central London, but Transport for London makes a significant financial commitment to traffic management improvements, new signal systems (SCOOT) and real-time monitoring.
+The congestion benefits of the charging zone have been largely negated in recent years by roadworks and many highway routes within the zone are seriously congested.

+- 4.28 There are no plans for significant road network infrastructure investment in central London, but Transport for London makes a significant financial commitment to traffic management improvements, new signal systems (SCOOT) and real-time monitoring.
 The Mayor has announced a programme of re-timing traffic signals to increase capacity but this will take several years to complete. - 4.29 Clearly, attempting to meet drivers' expectations within central London would be unrealistic and the current strategy, based on high-tech traffic management solutions, and focusing on blackspots is the correct approach. - 4.30 The current investment plans to 2018, including Thameslink, the East London Line Extension and Crossrail clearly add significant additional public transport capacity but leaves several residual problems or issues.
 Post-2018, further capacity increases will be required but, at present, no firm proposals exist.